babel/website/docs/plugin-syntax-typescript.md

 `boolean`, defaults to `false`

-Added in: `v7.14.0`
+Added in: `v7.20.0`

 This option will enable parsing within a TypeScript ambient context, where certain syntax have different rules (like `.d.ts` files and inside `declare module` blocks).
-Please see https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html and https://basarat.gitbook.io/typescript/type-system/intro for more information about ambient contexts.
+Please see [Official Handbook](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) and [TypeScript Deep Dive](https://basarat.gitbook.io/typescript/type-system/intro) for more information about ambient contexts.

 ### `isTSX`